joykangangi/Python-PlayGround/README.md

 # Python-PlayGround
-Python solutions to exercises in the book
+- Python solutions to exercises in the book
-Modelling and Sim in Python
+- Modeling and Simulation in Python